cdurran9/WoD-dice-roller/README.md

 ![New Macro](step1.png)

 ### Paste the Code
-Change the name if you'd like, and paste the code from the 'script.js' file in here (1) and click 'Save Macro' (2)
+Change the name if you'd like, **make sure you change the type from 'chat' to 'script'** and paste the code from the 'script.js' file in here (1) and click 'Save Macro' (2)

 ![Paste Code](step2.png)